nabilgrouprobin/javascript-practice/README.md

 - Attribute changes the behavior of an element
 - onclick = whenever we click the element
 - first script tag then onclick js
-- // used in js for comments
+- // used in js for single line comments
+- /*  */ used in js for multiline comments
+- \<!-- --> used in HTML for comments
+- /**/ used in css